Basic Automation¶

 Click a Point on the Screen¶

-You can use the following interface to simulate a screen click.
+You can simulate a screen tap using the following interface.
 In the example, we click the point at coordinates (100, 100) on the screen.

 d.click(Point(x=100, y=100))

-The following interface can be used to drag an item from point A to point B, for example, dragging an icon into a folder.
+The following interface allows you to drag an object from point A to point B, for example, dragging an icon into a folder.

 A = Point(x=100, y=100)